katharinalisalin/demo-bug-template/docs/contributing/requesting-a-change.md

 # Requesting a change

-Material for MkDocs is a powerful tool to create beautiful and functional project documentation.
+Material for MkDocs is a powerful tool for creating beautiful and functional project documentation.
 With more than 20,000 users, we understand that our project serves a wide range of use cases, which is why we have created the following guide.